kjhealy/kieranhealy.hugo/content/blog/installing-socviz.markdown

 mathjax: false
 ---

-I've gotten a couple of reports from people having trouble installing the `socviz` library that's meant to be used with *[Data Visualization: A Practical Introduction](https://amzn.to/2vfAixM)*.
+I've gotten a couple of reports from people having trouble installing the development version of the `socviz` library that's meant to be used with *[Data Visualization: A Practical Introduction](https://amzn.to/2vfAixM)*.
 As best as I can tell, the difficulties are being caused by GitHub's rate limits.
 The symptom is that, after installing the `tidyverse` and `devtools` libraries, you try `install_github("kjhealy/socviz")` and get an error something like this:

 ```{r}